-As an enrolled student, you have FREE access to all course materials - including electronic versions of the textbook and supplemental books.
-All the required books are available FREE, with unlimited access, via the CSUF library.
-Links and/or text will be available via Canvas.
+As an enrolled student, you have FREE unlimited access to all course materials - including electronic versions of the textbook and supplemental books via the CSUF library.
+Links will be available via Canvas.
+(Optional: The textbook is also available to purchase as a paper copy - not required).

 Mullin, Robert Bruce.
-A Short World History of Christianity, Revised Edition.
-Presbyterian Publishing Corporation, 2014.
-ProQuest Ebook Central.
+A Short World History of Christianity, Revised Edition, Westminster John Knox Press, 2014.
+ProQuest Ebook Central. eBook ISBN: 9781611645514.